 We started with research.
-The insights from in-the-moment and focus group interviews led us to develop a campaign that inspires empathy, using a warm, vibrant color palette, organic textures, and relatable stories.
-I worked with video director Chris Hernandez to develop concepts for five new animated short videos that celebrate courage, vulnerability, and acceptance.
-Art direction and character design was created by Heather Alabado, with animation by Nick Terry.
+The insights from in-the-moment and focus group interviews led us to develop a campaign that inspires empathy by using a warm, vibrant color palette, organic textures, and relatable stories.
+Over the course of two years, our team delivered sixteen new animated short videos, a responsive website, an interactive game, and and a suite of social media materials.

 Key Results: The 2020 campaign performed 4.2 times better year-over-year than the Foundation’s previous Support Human campaign (in terms of click-throughs from social media and ads to the website).